YashwanthReddy27/MLOps_Grp_6/researchAI/Readme.md

    - sender_email: Your full Gmail email address (e.g., youremail@gmail.com).
    - sender_password: Your Gmail authenticated app password.
 Ensure you have enabled App Passwords in your Google account settings.
    - smtp_port: Use 587
+4. Navigate to secrets.yaml file
+5. Update news_api with news api key
+6. Go to keys-protected.pdf and that will have the news api key, email password, and GCP SA key.
+Get the pdf password from the repo maintainer.

 ## 6. Run Airflow with Docker Compose